Daphniphyllum calycinum: Description

 This species grows as a shrub some 1-5-4m tall.
 The grayish-brown branches are sparsely lenticillate.
-The petioles are some 4 to 8cm long.
-The obovate to obovate-elliptic leaf blades are 12-16 by 4-9 cm in size, they are chartaceous, glaucous/hairy and are inconspicuously papillate on lower surface; broadly cuneate leaf base, slightly reflexed margins and obtuse to rounded apex, mucronate; 8-11 pairs of later veins are visible on upper surface, prominent on lower.
-Male flowers have an 8-10 cm pedicel and a discoid calyx with 3 or 4 broadly triangular lobes, 9 or 10 stamens some 3 mm long with very short filaments, oblong laterally-compressed anthers, connective exserted.
-Female flowers have a 5-6 mm pedicel, broadly-triangular calyx-loves about 1.5mm in size, ellipsoidal ovary 1.5-2 mm in size, very short style, 2 recurved stigmas.
-The Infructescence/fruiting head is some 4-5 cm in size, densely arranged with ovoid-ellipsoidal, tubercalate, glaucous drupes some 7 by 4 mm in size, with persistent calyx and style branches.
+The petioles are some 4 to 8 cm long.
+The obovate to obovate-elliptic leaf blades are 12–16 by 4–9 cm in size, they are chartaceous, glaucous/hairy and are inconspicuously papillate on lower surface; broadly cuneate leaf base, slightly reflexed margins and obtuse to rounded apex, mucronate; 8-11 pairs of later veins are visible on upper surface, prominent on lower.
+Male flowers have an 8–10 cm pedicel and a discoid calyx with 3 or 4 broadly triangular lobes, 9 or 10 stamens some 3 mm long with very short filaments, oblong laterally-compressed anthers, connective exserted.
+Female flowers have a 5–6 mm pedicel, broadly-triangular calyx-loves about 1.5mm in size, ellipsoidal ovary 1.5–2 mm in size, very short style, 2 recurved stigmas.
+The Infructescence/fruiting head is some 4–5 cm in size, densely arranged with ovoid-ellipsoidal, tubercalate, glaucous drupes some 7 by 4 mm in size, with persistent calyx and style branches.
 Flowering occurs from April to June, while fruiting is from August to November.

-Distinguishing characteristics of this species are: the size (9-16 by 4-9 cm) and shape (obovate to obovate-elliptic) of the leaf blade, the obtuse to rounded apex; and size (about 7 mm), dense arrangement and glaucousness of the fruit.
+Distinguishing characteristics of this species are: the size (9–16 by 4–9 cm) and shape (obovate to obovate-elliptic) of the leaf blade, the obtuse to rounded apex; and size (about 7 mm), dense arrangement and glaucousness of the fruit.

 Distribution

-The plant is native to an area from northern Vietnam to southeastern Zhōngguó/China (Fujian, Guangdong, Guangxi, Hong Kong, south Hunan, south Jiangxi).
+The plant is native to an area from northern Vietnam to southeastern China (Fujian, Guangdong, Guangxi, Hong Kong, south Hunan, south Jiangxi).